facelessuser/coloraide/docs/src/markdown/harmonies.md

 The truth is, what is better or even harmonious can be largely subjective, and everyone has reasons for selecting certain color spaces for a specific task.

-Many artists swear by the classical color wheel, others are fine with using the sRGB color wheel as it is easy to work with in CSS via the HSL color space, and there are still others that are more interested in perceptually uniform color spaces that aim for more consistent hues and predictable lightness.
+Many artists swear by the limited, classical color wheel, others are fine with using the RGB color wheel as it is easy to work with in CSS via the HSL color space, and there are still others that are more interested in perceptually uniform color spaces that aim for more consistent hues and predictable lightness.

 As far as ColorAide is concerned, we've chosen to use OkLCh as the color space in which we work in.
-This is based mainly on the fact it keeps hue more consistent than some other options, and it allows us to support a wider gamut than options like HSL.
+This is based mainly on the fact that it keeps hue more consistent than some other options, and it allows us to support a wider gamut than options like HSL.

 ```py play
 Steps(Color.steps(['black', 'blue', 'white'], steps=11, space='oklch'))